 Or, how do plan on implementing host coaching into your business?

-Either way, I’d love to hear from you.
+Either way, we’d love to hear from you.
 So go ahead and leave a comment below right now.